Growing Your Business

 End of lockdown: what the roadmap means for businesses

-With the vaccine rollout successful so far and infection rates dropping, the prime minister has given the UK a roadmap for coming out of lockdown.
-And this time the plan is to ensure that the UK never returns to lockdown again.
+With the vaccine rollout successful so far and infection rates dropping, the roadmap out of lockdown is still on schedule.

 This includes hairdressers, beauty salons, zoos, indoor children's play areas, gyms and more.
-Pubs and restaurants can also serve customers seated outdoors from this date.
+Pubs and restaurants can also serve customers seated outdoors.

 Hospitality can serve indoors - 17th May